xwu/xwu-swift-numerics/numeric-protocols.md

 "auxiliary" protocols that themselves add no additional requirements.

 > For source code compatibility with Swift 3, `SignedInteger` actually does
-> require two static methods with underscored names (at the time of writing).
+> require two static methods with underscored names.
+These have default
-> These have default implementations and are irrelevant to users of Swift 4+.
+> implementations and are irrelevant to users of Swift 4+.

 The __`FixedWidthInteger`__ protocol refines `BinaryInteger` to add overflowing operations for those types that have a fixed bit width; it also adds notions of